 Before the trip, I had greased the hubs and bottom bracket and replaced the rear brake pads.

 I decided to go with a bikepacking setup for carrying my gear.
 This setup helped keep everything balanced and more aerodynamic.

 I used a handlebar harness to secure a dry bag containing my clothes as well as my tent to my handlebars.

 Heavy items were stored in a full frame bag.
-I bought this Moosetreks Full Frame Bag on Amazon.
-This bag really impressed me.
-You can read my review of the frame bag here.
+I bought this Moosetreks Full Frame Bag.
 In this bag, I stored all tools and spares as well as water and snacks.
 Also, anything that I needed to access regularly like sunblock was stored in this bag.

 On the rear rack, I strapped a backpack.
 This bag stored mostly food and cooking gear as well as toiletries.
 I wrapped the backpack in a tarp to waterproof which was also my ground sheet to protect my tent floor.

 To avoid traffic, I tried to stay off the main highways as much as possible.
 It was much more pleasant riding without cars speeding past at six times my speed.
 In general, people gave me plenty of room when passing and I didn’t really have any close calls but there were a few anti-cycling assholes that honked at me when passing.
 I’m pretty sure someone even threw a cigarette butt at me.